2023 Ultimate Wheelchair Ramp Guide

 - Other Options: You may also consider other financing options to help cover the cost of your ramp, such as a home improvement loan, reverse mortgage, state grant, or state-based home modification program.
 Your local township may even offer grants to assist with home modifications for people with disabilities.

-If you live in the area served by of one of our office locations, here are links to lists of local funding sources that may be able to help pay for a lift:
+If you live in the area served by of one of our office locations, below are links to lists of local funding sources that may be able to help pay for a wheelchair ramp:

 - Connecticut Funding Sources